oroinc/documentation/backend/api/how-to.rst

                         id:
                             property_path: sourceEntityId

-Here is an example how the nested association looks in JSON.API:
+Here is an example how the nested association looks in JSON:API:

 .. code:: json